 Top 5 tips if you're worried about your results

-Whether you’re worried about not getting the results you expected, or if you’ve received an email from RMIT saying you’re ‘at risk’ of failing a course – there are support options available.
+Whether you’re worried about not getting the results you expected, or if you’ve received an email from RMIT saying you’re ‘at risk’ – there are support options available.

 We spoke to Ella Byrne, Bachelor of International Studies student and RMIT Student Union (RUSU) President, about why failing a course is not the end of the world.